-8. Leopard spotting in the Sabi Sand Game Reserve

 The riverine woodland vegetation here is the perfect home for leopards.
 Best seen in the early morning or on night game drives with a spotlight, this is a real treat.

 9. The Tasting rooms at le Quartier Français, Cape Winelands

-Putting a modern spin on traditional African cooking and throwing in some ingenious African-themed ideas of their own, award-winning chef Margot Janse and her team create an eight-course tasting menu that is pure theatre.
+Putting a modern spin on traditional African cooking and throwing in some ingenious African-themed ideas of their own, award-winning chef Margot Janse and her team create an eight-course tasting menu that is pure theater.

-*New entry*